 Commercially zoned lands provide some additional capacity but do not close the deficit.
 Based on historical yields per acre, Anchorage's non-residential vacant lands would provide capacity for an additional 700 housing units, bringing the total vacant land capacity estimate to 10,400 additional units.
-The expected average housing yield is so low because under current conditions most commercial properties do not develop with housing.

-Redevelopment of existing residential lots will also play a role.
-Recent historical redevelopment rates and the characteristics of lots which redeveloped during 2000-2015 indicate a redevelopment capacity of 2,500 additional dwellings, based on current zoning and development trends.
-Figure 1-7 illustrates that, including redevelopable lands and buildable vacant lands, the Anchorage Bowl as currently zoned has a total capacity shortfall
+Redevelopable lands also provide housing potential.
+Recent historical redevelopment rates and the characteristics of lots which redeveloped during 2000-2015 indicate a redevelopment capacity of 2,500 dwellings, based on current zoning.